Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Uniform convergence of empirical quantile and rank maps

-For example, we can take $\hat{\nu}_n$ to be the empirical distribution obtained from the first $n$ data points, i.e., $\hat{\nu}_n = \frac{1}{n} \sum_{i=1}^n \delta_{X_i}$; in this case we know that~\eqref{eq:Conv-Emp-Meas} holds (see e.g.,~\cite[Theorem~11.4.1]{Dudley}).
-Denote the multivariate quantile and rank functions for $\hat{\nu}_n$ (w.r.t.~$\mu$) by $\hat{Q}_n$ and $\hat{R}_n$.
+We can take $\hat{\nu}_n$ to be the empirical distribution obtained from the first $n$ data points, i.e., $\hat{\nu}_n = \frac{1}{n} \sum_{i=1}^n \delta_{X_i}$; in this case we know that~\eqref{eq:Conv-Emp-Meas} holds (see e.g.,~\cite[Theorem~11.4.1]{Dudley}).
+Denote the multivariate quantile/rank functions for $\hat{\nu}_n$ by $\hat{Q}_n$ and $\hat{R}_n$.
 In particular, when the underlying potential functions (see Definition~\ref{def:Quantile}) are not differentiable, we define $\hat{Q}_n$ and $\hat{R}_n$ to be any point in the corresponding subdifferential set.
 The following is a main result of this paper (see Section~\ref{proof:thm-GC} for its proof).